Speed and Agility Training To Improve Sports Performance

 STRENGTH, SPEED & ACCELERATION

-When training for acceleration, it is important to train and strengthen the posterior chain of the body—glutes, hamstrings, lower back, mid-back, and even the calves & feet.
+A huge part of speed and agility training is acceleration, it is important to train and strengthen the posterior chain of the body—glutes, hamstrings, lower back, mid-back, and even the calves & feet.
 Some of the most effective methods and strength exercises to improve acceleration include:

 - Sled Drags & Sled Pulls